ollidiemaus/AutoPotion/README.md

-This Addon will maintain a Macro for you which uses Healthstone and whichever Healing Potion is in your Bag.
+This Addon will maintain a Macro for you which uses several self healing Spells, Healthstone and Healing Potions in you Bag.
+The Priority is: Player Healing Spells like (Renewal) -> Crimson Vial (disabled by default) -> Healthstone -> Highest Healing Potion in Bag
 But it will prefer Healthstone over all Healing Potions.

+You can also directly Keybind the Addon you find it in the Keybind Settings but you also can Move the Macro to Keybinded Button.

+Which Player Healing Spells are used is configured in the Addon Settings (/ham).
+I will maintain a best practise as Default but you can change the behaviour if you really want to.

 How it works: